-Winning the heart of others and ensuring a peaceful co-existence is pretty simple; the fastest way to unlock humans heart is by greeting politely.
+Winning the heart of others and ensuring peaceful co-existence is pretty simple; the fastest way to unlock the heart of humans is by greeting politely.

 Love is powerful and magical.
 Regardless of the manner through which love is shown, it exercises its power of making the recipient feel special and could unconsciously bring the recipient under the influence of the giver since humans love going to places where they are validated and celebrated.